-A school board race in rural Washington state shows how far-right extremists are shifting to local campaigns for power
+A rural Washington school board race shows how far-right extremists are shifting to local power

 “The race was basically sabotaged by the national narrative,” Cole said.
 She sounded incredulous that parents felt best represented by a Three Percenter whose kids aren’t even in public school: “I don’t even know how to explain it except to say, in the face of the facts, they still chose to run with fears.”

 What happened in Eatonville, according to extremism trackers, is bigger than a small-town upset.
-In recent years, far-right groups have been moving away from national organizing to focus on building grassroots support, harnessing conservative outrage to influence school boards and other local offices.
+In recent years, far-right groups have been moving away from national organizing to focus on building grass-roots support, harnessing conservative outrage to influence school boards and other local offices.
 That effort was stepped up after the Jan.
 6 attack on the U.S. Capitol left much of the militant right under federal scrutiny and in operational disarray.

 Eatonville is among several rural, conservative parts of the West where members of self-styled militias are making inroads through what researchers call a mix of opportunism and intimidation.
 Once-fringe views about government “tyranny” now match the mainstream conservative discourse on vaccine and mask mandates, softening the public image of movements linked to political violence.